TUI Travel sees encouraging winter holiday sales

 "Our continued outperformance in a challenging macroeconomic environment demonstrates our robust strategy is delivering clear results."

-TUI Travel is expected to report an average pretax profit of 356.3 million pounds for the year to the end of September, according to a Thomson Reuters I/B/E/S poll of 16 analysts.
+TUI Travel is expected to report an average pretax profit of 356.3 million pounds ($575.30 million) for the year to the end of September, according to a Thomson Reuters I/B/E/S poll of 16 analysts.

 The FTSE 100 company said although it was relatively early in the booking cycle, winter 2012/13 sales had been encouraging since August with load factors in line with its expectations.